 Banish Pumpkin Enzyme Masque – This 15-minute exfoliating mask is nature-inspired and reveals your best skin.
 The Banish Pumpkin Enzyme Masque is formulated with natural pumpkin enzymes, AHA (alpha hydroxy acid) and glycolic acid which altogether improve your skin’s clarity.
 It also contains Vitamin C & Beta-Carotene which help to defend against pollutants, reduce the appearance of fine lines and improve firmness.

 There’s a study conducted which shows that Vitamin C fights off or protects the skin against photoaging, ultraviolet-induced immunosuppression and photocarcinogenesis with its powerful antioxidant properties.
 Vitamin C has also been proven to increase collagen synthesis, stabilize collagen fibers and decrease collagen degradation.
-It also decreases melanin formation which results inreduction of skin pigmentation/hyperpigmentation.
+It also decreases melanin formation which results inreduction of skin pigmentation or hyperpigmentation.

-Sunscreen/SPF infused clothing – Wearing SPF-infused clothing or applying sunscreen lotion when going out or better yet avoiding the sun at its strongest time of the day (10 am to 4 pm) is said to prevent the development of hyperpigmentation.
+Sunscreen or SPF infused clothing – Wearing SPF-infused clothing or applying sunscreen lotion when going out or better yet avoiding the sun at its strongest time of the day (10 am to 4 pm) can prevent the development of hyperpigmentation and keep hyperpigmentation from darkening further.

-Microneedling was considered as a DIY treatment for hyperpigmentation for its favorable outcomes or results.
-There’s a recent small research study conducted at the Jordan University of Science and Technology in Irbid Jordan which proves that microneedling can improve acne scarring as well as hyperpigmentation in a patient’s skin color.
+Microneedling can be considered as treatment for hyperpigmentation for its favorable results.
+There’s a recent small research study conducted at the Jordan University of Science and Technology in Irbid Jordan which proves that microneedling can improve acne scarring as well as hyperpigmentation in a patient’s skin.

-The new patented version of Banisher is helpful for battling acne scars and increases the efficacy of topical skincare.
+There's also a patented tool called the Banisher.
 The Banisher 2.0 has 24k Gold Coated Titanium Bristles which are responsible for promoting collagen and is known for its antibacterial properties.
-What’s more, the Banisher 2.0 improves the appearance of acne scars, hyperpigmentation, fine lines, and wrinkles.
+What’s more, the Banisher 2.0 can also improve the appearance of acne scars, hyperpigmentation, fine lines, and wrinkles.

-This treatment is actually an in-office procedure used in treating skin conditions like hyperpigmentation, affecting only the epidermis.
-In this procedure, the dermatologist will use a drill-like handheld tool with a wire brush or other abrasive attachment which will be swiped across your skin to rapidly remove the epidermis.
+This treatment is actually an in-office exfoliating procedure used in treating skin conditions like hyperpigmentation, affecting only the epidermis.
+In this procedure, the dermatologist will use a drill-like handheld tool with a wire brush or other abrasive attachment which will be swiped across your skin to rapidly remove the epidermis so a new layer of skin can form.

 This treatment procedure is a type of non-ablative or fractional laser treatment.
 IPL is also known as photo facial and stimulates collagen growth within the skin layer.
 The Intense Pulsed Light Therapy requires multiple sessions to achieve desired results.
-Though intense pulsed light therapy is being used for overall pigmentation issues, flat spots respond most to the treatment procedure.
+It can treat hyperpigmentation as well as acne scarring.

 Also known as laser peeling or skin resurfacing, this treatment procedure uses targeted beams of light to reduce hyperpigmentation.
 There are two types of lasers: ablative and non-ablative.
 Ablative laser peeling or resurfacing is the most intense as it involves removing skin layers whereas non-ablative laser resurfacing targets only the dermis for it to promote collagen growth and tightening effects.